 Of the ESSER III state administrative funding, \$1.8 million was expended in FY 2021 to contract with Boston Consulting Group to set up a reporting system for USDs and other educational institutions to report ESSER and EANS expenditures.
-In FY 2022, KSDE estimates that \$200,000 will be awarded to United School Administrators to develop a leadership training framework for educational leaders and \$4,800 will be awarded to Mary Sinclair for creating quarterly reports on COVID-19 expenditures.
+In FY 2022, KSDE awarded \$200,000 to United School Administrators to develop a leadership training framework for educational leaders, \$4,800 was awarded to Mary Sinclair for creating quarterly reports on COVID-19 expenditures, and \$300,000 for the Kansas Rural Communities Foundation to expand the HirePaths program.
+The HirePaths program encourages Kansas high school students and their parents to consider a career in high-skill trades.
+KSDE anticipates continuing these contracts in FY 2023.